cicd-tools-org/cicd-tools/markdown/project_types/POETRY.md

 ### Step 2.
 Add the CICD-Tools Bootstrap Layer

-In order to integrate with CICD-Tools, a minimal amount of scripting is required.
+In order to integrate with CICD-Tools, a minimal amount of configuration is required.

 #### Step 2a.
-The Scripting
+Add the CICD-Tools Configuration Files

 Your project should contain the [.cicd-tools](../../.cicd-tools) folder at the root level.
-This takes care of the scripting requirement and allows [Toolboxes](../../cicd-tools/boxes) to be used.
+This is where global configuration is kept for CICD-Tools, and it's also where [Toolboxes](../../cicd-tools/boxes) are installed ephemerally during CI/CD.

+The `configuration` sub-folder needs to be populated with the [CICD-Tools configuration files](../../.cicd-tools/configuration) to facilitate and customize global CI tasks such as how Toolboxes are installed and how changelogs are generated.

 The [install-poetry.sh](../../scripts/install-poetry.sh) script will perform this installation for you.